News at FSUCML

 Celebrating Black History Month: Marine Scientists Who Changed Our World

 This Black History Month, FSU's Coastal and Marine Laboratory is celebrating four innovative Black scientists who have changed the field of marine science.
-Whether they forge new fields of study, develop new mapping technologies, or fight for inclusion in the world of STEM, these scientists continue to make strides in the face of adversity.
+Whether they forge new fields of study, develop new mapping technologies, or fight for belonging in the world of STEM, these scientists continue to make strides in the face of adversity.

 Save the Manatee!
 (We Did!)